 Call us at 855-JUSTICE to discuss your case confidentially with a lawyer near you.

 We have local criminal law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

-12 Pomona criminal defense attorney Neil Shouse is the founder and Managing Attorney of Shouse Law Group.
-He served five years in the Los Angeles County District Attorney's office, prosecuting more than 60 criminal trials with an astonishing 96% success rate in felony jury trials to verdict.
-Mr. Shouse has experience with everything from minor DUI cases to failure to control a dangerous animal charges to murder and gang offenses.
+- 15 Pomona criminal defense attorney Neil Shouse is the founder and Managing Attorney of Shouse Law Group.
+He served five years in the Los Angeles County District Attorney's office, prosecuting more than 60 criminal trials with an impressive 96% success rate in felony jury trials to verdict.
+Mr. Shouse has experience with everything from minor DUI cases to failure to control dangerous animal charges to murder and gang offenses.

 - See CALCRIM 2950 – Failing to Maintain Control of a Dangerous Animal (Pen.
 Code, § 399), endnote 8 above.